darrenks/nibbles/docs/tutorial_tour.md

 In this tutorial you will learn how to use some of the more complicated built ins that aren't immediately obvious from the $QuickRef.

+Note that the $QuickRef should print nicely in 3 pages in Chrome/Brave, if it doesn't, [here is a pdf](NibblesQuickRef.pdf).
+Also FYI you may sort by any column.

 There aren't many example here [yet?], but there are many in [Ops.hs](https://github.com/darrenks/nibbles/blob/main/Ops.hs).

 ## Filter (not&#8728;)